dorucioclea/sol-mvx-nft-bridge-poc/README.md

 ## Directory structure

-- backend: Contains the code for the backend.
+- backend: Contains the code for the backend service.
 Uses the recommended and approved by the MultiversX [folder structure](https://github.com/multiversx/mx-template-service) within.
 The backend is written in Nest.js.
 Inside the backend folder, there is a folder called config with different values (set for the MultiversX devnet).
 Inside the src folder, there is a folder called common, which contains general purpose configs, database connection setups and entities.
 We also have an endpoints folder.
 Inside each folder in endpoints, a different endpoint is coded.
 - docs: Contains images used in the README.md file
 - frontend: Contains the React.js application for the frontend.
 All relevant files are inside the src folder, having different folders for components, pages, store, etc.
 - mvx-sc: Contains the MultiversX smart contract.
 The smart contract is written in Rust and uses the MultiversX Rust SDK.
 The relevant code is inside the src folder.
 The events file is where we defined events so we can listen to them from the backend and the lock file is where the logic and memory storage of the contract are done.